afnanshihab/reading-note/README.md

+# Reading Notes

-#### hello, Iam Afnan Shihab .
+####  hello everyone , Firstly  Iam Afnan Shihab .
 Im graduated in 2015 . im from Gaza but live in Jordan . i studied electrical engineering in polytechic university . i have one daughter .
 I was worked for 3 years as a electrical designer in consultant field and one year in contracting field.

+In this page ,I samarized what I read in the ASAC course  . divided them to foure reading notes of the four levels .

 ## my reading notes 102
+##  (Intro to Software Development)

 | code       | name         | link |
 | ------------- | ------------- | -----|